 This test method covers the determination of the liquid limit, plastic limit and plasticity index of soils.
 The liquid and plastic limits of soils are often referred the as the Atterberg limits.

-Procedure for Liquid Limit Test
+- Liquid Limit

 Place a portion of the prepared sample in the cup of the liquid limit device at the point where the cup rests on the base and spread it so that it is 10mm deep at its deepest point.
 Form a horizontal surface over the soil.
 Take care to eliminate air bubbles from the soil specimen.
 Keep the unused portion of the specimen in the storage container.